nuxt/nuxt.com/content/index.md

 #sectionTitle
 START WITH
 #title
-<span id="smooth">The Intuitive Web Framework for</br> Vue developers</span>
+<span id="smooth">The Hybrid Vue Framework</span>
 #bodyTitle
-The [Hybrid]{ .text-green-400 } Web Framework
+For [Intuitive]{ .text-green-400 } Web Development
 #bodyDescription
-[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Projects lets you group issues and get a birds-eye view of the progress your team is making.
+[Nuxt is the backbone of your Vue project.]{ .font-semibold .u-text-gray-900 } Build your application with confidence while keeping it flexible and performant.
 #bodyLink
 Go to the documentation
 #bodyExtra